LAtanassov/go-online-sphinx/README.md

    - client sends cID, cNonce, b (blinded password), q (group)
    - server responds sID, sNonce, bd (b with server key), Q_0 and k_v

+tech note:

+- k_v is a secret - how is it shared with the client ?

 2. Key calculation